ThomasVuNguyen/village/README.md

 - routes/{route_id}
   - from_uid, from_device_id
   - to_uid, to_device_id
-  - payload (opaque blob/JSON), content_type
-  - created_at, status: pending|delivered|failed
+  - command (string CLI command), created_at, status: pending|delivered|failed

 - responses/{route_id}
-  - from_device_id, payload, content_type, created_at
+  - from_device_id, output (string/JSON), content_type, created_at

 Notes
-- Auth: Firebase Auth (Google).
-A device calls the portal using the user’s token; portal only checks that token and that target device maps to its owner.
+- Auth: Firebase Auth (Google/anonymous).
+Clients auto sign up anonymously using the bundled Web API key in app/firebase_config.py (override with FIREBASE_API_KEY env).
+Tokens cached locally; functions verify tokens and enforce device ownership.
 - Delivery: portal writes routes; destination devices should keep an RTDB listener on their route path for fast push delivery.
 Polling is only a fallback.
 Replies go to responses/{route_id}.
-- Ingress: use HTTPS Cloud Functions for register_device/send_route/send_response so server-side auth/validation wraps every write; the functions then write to RTDB.
+- Ingress: use HTTPS Cloud Functions for register_user, sign_in, register_device, ask, respond so server-side auth/validation wraps every write; the functions then write to RTDB.

 # Device ID (minimal, permanent)
 - On sign-up/sign-in, check for a local file (`~/.village/device_id` on Unix, `%APPDATA%\\village\\device_id` on Windows).
 If it exists, reuse the UUID inside.